NeoGeographyToolkit/StereoPipeline/docs/tools/correlator.rst

 All the usual options of ``parallel_stereo`` apply (:numref:`nextsteps`, :numref:`parallel_stereo`, and :numref:`stereodefault`).
-Since the images are assumed to be aligned, the program will set alignment method to ``none``.
+Since the images are assumed to be aligned, the program will set the alignment method to ``none``.

 If desired to not use an initial low-resolution correlation, set ``--corr-seed-mode 0``.
-To skip preprocessing (if invoked previously) or to avoid subpixel refinment or filtering use the optins ``--entry-point`` and ``--stop-point``.
+To skip preprocessing (if invoked previously), or to avoid subpixel refinement or filtering, use the options ``--entry-point`` and ``--stop-point``.